UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

 A Pure Function:

-``search_user`` it give you back something, and does not alter the database, or anything else.
+``search_user``: it give you back something, and does not alter the database, or anything else.

 A Mutated Argument: